labring/sealos/docs/4.0/docs/first-code/How to Run Your First Go Code on Sealos.md

 ![](/images/java-example-0.png)

-## Step 5: Open the "Application Management" App
+## Step 5: Open the "App Launchpad" App

 ![](/images/java-example-3.png)

 ## Step 6: Create a New Application

-- In "Application Management", click "Create New Application" to create a new application.
+- In "App Launchpad", click "Create New Application" to create a new application.

 ![](/images/java-example-4.png)